-Bringing together local leaders to identify investments that will catalyze economic and environmental transformation in Downtown, Chinatown, and Southwest Fresno.
+A historic process to identify and implement investments which will catalyze economic and environmental transformation in Downtown, Chinatown, and Southwest Fresno.

 Why are we receiving these funds?